dyutidutta/AI-LAB/README.md

+<h1 align="center">Artificial Intelligence</h1>

-# 8-Puzzle Problem using BFS and DFS in C++
+## Practical :- 8-Puzzle Problem using BFS and DFS in C++

-## Problem Statement
+### ● Problem Statement

 The **8-Puzzle Problem** is a classic problem in artificial intelligence and graph theory.
-It consists of a 3x3 grid with tiles numbered 1 through 8 and one empty space (represented as `0`).
+It consists of a 3x3 grid with tiles numbered 1-8 and one empty space (represented as `0`).
 The goal is to move the tiles into the correct position by sliding them one at a time into the empty space, ultimately reaching a predefined goal state.

-## Objectives

-- Implement **Breadth-First Search (BFS)** to check if a solution exists by exploring states level by level.
-- Implement **Depth-First Search (DFS)** to determine if the goal state can be reached via depth exploration.

 ---

-## Data Structures Used
+### ● Data Structures Used

 | Component         | Data Structure            | Purpose                                          |
 |-------------------|---------------------------|--------------------------------------------------|